mhpjay/histo_plot/README.md

 histo_plot
 ==========

-Simple python function to print a histogram to the shell.
-Useful when working remotely.
+Python function to print a histogram to the shell.
-Not many features right now, but gets the job done in most cases.

-Otherwise, import and use print_histo.
-Requires numpy.

 print_histo(vector, nbins = 1, increment = 0, compress = True, round_increment = 0)